 - Increased Funding for Department of Human Rights The previous administration cut funding for the Department of Human Rights by \$1.2 million, or 15 percent.
 These cuts undermined the ability of the Department to efficiently and effectively investigate allegations of discrimination charges.
 Since taking office, Governor Dayton has advocated for regional offices and worked to restore the Department of Human Rights' budget by investing an additional \$2.3 million in its operations.
 This amounts to a 34 percent increase and has allowed the agency to take on additional duties, including operating a St. Cloud regional office, and enforcing the Women's Economic Security Act and Ban the Box law. - Increased Number of Investigations by 250 Percent Since 2011, the Department has worked to aggressively investigate discrimination in the workplace, housing, and other areas.
 In the first four years of the Dayton Administration, the Department investigated 2,700 cases.
 During the previous four years (2006-2010), the Department investigated only 1,080 cases. - Increased Workplace Audits by 3,200 Percent The Department of Human Rights has completed more than 500 workforce certificate audits since 2011.
 These audits help ensure that contractors are providing equal employment opportunities for people with disabilities, women, and people of color on public works projects.
-This is a 3,200 percent increase over the previous administration. - Streamlined Workforce Certificate Process The agency streamlined its workforce certificate application process.
-Thanks to these process improvement, the wait time for contractors was reduced from 30 days to less than 10 days, a 66 percent improvement. - Ensured Equal Pay for Women Working for State Contractors As of April 2018, the agency has initiated more than 122 Equal Pay audits on state contractors doing over \$500,000 worth of business with the state to ensure that they do not have gender-based pay disparities. - Increased Opportunities for Employers to Address Workforce Shortages Since 2013, the Department has participated in hundreds of presentations discussing Ban the Box and collateral consequences and has worked with nearly 300 employers to modify their employment applications and pre-hire materials to ensure fair chance opportunities. - Expand Opportunities in Construction In 2012, the Department increased construction workforce participation goals for people of color in the seven-county metropolitan area on state and major metropolitan agency projects.
-On construction projects monitored by the Department, the percentage of hours worked on construction projects by people of color between 2011 and 2016 rose from slightly more than 11 percent to 32 percent in Hennepin and Ramsey Counties and from 11 percent to 22percent in Anoka, Carver, Dakota, Scott, and Washington Counties.

-Launched Consumer-Friendly Website and Hotline - In 2011, the Minnesota Department of Human Rights streamlined the intake charge process resulting in a reduction of 66 days to complete an administrative charge.
+This is a 3,200 percent increase over the previous administration. • Streamlined Workforce Certificate Process - The agency streamlined its workforce certificate application process.
+Thanks to these process improvement, the wait time for contractors was reduced from 30 days to less than 10 days, a 66 percent improvement.
+Ensured Equal Pay for Women Working for State Contractors - As of April 2018, the agency has initiated more than 122 Equal Pay audits on state contractors doing over \$500,000 worth of business with the state to ensure that they do not have gender-based pay disparities.
+Increased Opportunities for Employers to Address Workforce Shortages - Since 2013, the Department has participated in hundreds of presentations discussing Ban the Box and collateral consequences and has worked with nearly 300 employers to modify their employment applications and pre-hire materials to ensure fair chance opportunities. • Expand Opportunities in Construction - In 2012, the Department increased construction workforce participation goals for people of color in the seven-county metropolitan area on state and major metropolitan agency projects.
+On construction projects monitored by the Department, the percentage of hours worked on construction projects by people of color between 2011 and 2016 rose from slightly more than 11 percent to 32 percent in Hennepin and Ramsey Counties and from 11 percent to 22percent in Anoka, Carver, Dakota, Scott, and Washington Counties. • Launched Consumer-Friendly Website and Hotline - In 2011, the Minnesota Department of Human Rights streamlined the intake charge process resulting in a reduction of 66 days to complete an administrative charge.
 In 2016, the Department added foreign language hotlines to assist citizens, business owners and other members of the public.
 The hotline has served more than 80 Minnesotans with over 32 hours of calls since July 2016.
 Additionally, the Department's Spanish speaking enforcement officer took about 480 calls from Minnesotans whose primary language is Spanish.
 In 2016, the Department also redesigned its website to increased efficiency and improve user navigability.
+F.6 Set and Achieved Governor Dayton believes that state contracting opportunities Aggressive Goals for should be open to all Minnesotans.
+In 2015, the Governor's Administration created the Office of Equity in Procurement to Increasing Percentage of help minority, women, veterans, and people with physical disabilities-owned businesses navigate the state contract procurement process.